 Why Travel For Chocolate?

-After five years of chocolate tasting, researching, and travel, I have learned a hard lesson— chocolate is not about the sugar.
+After now over a decade of chocolate tasting, researching, and travel, I have learned a hard lesson— chocolate is not about the sugar.

 Here are four cases for why you should indulge in chocolate travel on your next trip.
 But remember, the best bonbons have a very short shelf life.
 So let’s unpack this sweet box of reasons now, shall we?